Covariance Formula (Table of Contents)

 Explanation

-Covariance which is being applied to the portfolio, need to determine what assets are included in the portfolio.
+Covariance, applied to the portfolio, must determine what assets are included.
 The outcome of the covariance decides the direction of movement.
-If it is positive then stocks move in the same direction or move in opposite directions leads to negative covariance.
-The portfolio manager who selects the stocks in the portfolio that perform well together, which usually means that these stocks are expected, not to move in the same direction.
+If it is positive, stocks moving in the same or opposite directions lead to negative covariance.
+The portfolio manager selects the stocks that perform well together, which usually means that these stocks are expected not to move in the same direction.

 While calculating covariance, we need to follow predefined steps as such:

-Step 2: Next to calculate the average return for both the stocks:
+Step 2: Next, calculate the average return for both stocks:

-Step 3: After calculating the average, we take a difference between both the returns ABC, return and ABC’ average return similarly difference between XYZ and XYZ’s return average return.
+Step 3: After calculating the average, we take a difference between the returns ABC, return, and ABC’s average return similarly between XYZ and XYZ’s return average return.

-Step 4: We divide the final outcome with sample size and then subtract one.
+Step 4: We divide the outcome with sample size and subtract one.

 Relevance and Uses of Covariance Formula

-Covariance is one of the most important measures which is used in modern portfolio theory (MPT).
+Covariance is one of modern portfolio theory’s most important (MPT) measures.
 MPT helps to develop an efficient frontier from a mix of assets that forms the portfolio.
-The efficient frontier is used to determine the maximum return against the degree of risk involved in the overall combined assets in the portfolio.
-The overall objective is to select the assets that have a lower standard deviation of the combined portfolio rather than individual assets standard deviation.
+Investors use the efficient frontier to ascertain the maximum return for a given level of risk associated with the overall combined assets in a portfolio.
+The objective is to select the assets with a lower standard deviation of the combined portfolio rather than individual assets’ standard deviation.
 This minimizes the volatility of the portfolio.
-The objective of the MPT is to create an optimal mix of a higher-volatility asset with lower volatility assets.
-By creating a portfolio of diversifying assets, so the investors can minimize the risk and allow for a positive return.
+The objective of the MPT is to create an optimal mix of a higher-volatility assets with lower-volatility assets.
+By creating a portfolio of diversifying assets, the investors can minimize the risk and allow for a positive return.

-While constructing the overall portfolio, we should incorporate some of the assets having negative covariance which helps to minimize the overall risk of the portfolio.
+While constructing the overall portfolio, we should incorporate some of the assets having negative covariance, which helps minimize the portfolio’s overall risk.
 Analyst most occasionally prefers to refer to historical price data to determine the measure of covariance between different stocks.
-And aspects that the same set of a trend will asset prices will continue into the future, which is not possible all the time.
-By including assets of negative covariance, helps to minimize the overall risk of the portfolio.
+And aspects of the same trend affecting asset prices will continue, which is not always possible.
+Including assets of negative covariance helps minimize the portfolio’s overall risk.

 Covariance Formula in Excel (With Excel Template)